 A: Our training process continuously evolves as we incorporate input from clients, team members and the trainees themselves.
 There is no set timeline on when and how we update out training process.
 Rather, it’s determined by the need and grounded on service excellence and training efficiency.

-Accounting Training That Stands the Test of Time - Aiming For Success of Your New Hires
+Accounting Hires Training That Stands the Test of Time

 Q: It sounds like the training aspect is ongoing when looking to ensure the success of all new hires—not just in the beginning of the relationship.